 The name Body Without Organs comes from a quote by Antonin Artaud: “When you will have made him a body without organs, then you will have delivered him from all his automatic reactions and restored him to his true freedom.”

 Here, we want to know what makes the world move beyond its simple surface.
 What deeper, more “real” truth does an experience hide?
 What fundamental philosophies underlie the universe and its people?
 What binds us together in continuing to look for meaning against all odds?
-And what does it mean to be a teenager, looking over the vast expanse of the world that lies ahead while also still seeing childhood clearly behind us, poised in the past, present, and future at once?
+And what does it mean to be a young writer, looking over the vast expanse of the world that lies ahead while also still seeing childhood clearly behind us, poised in the past, present, and future at once?

 Here, we want to know: if you stripped your body of all its organs, all its muscles, all its bones, all its physical machinations, what would be left?